-Edward Logue’s Roosevelt Island isn’t exactly what we see today, but it’s in the ballpark..
+Edward Logue’s Roosevelt Island doesn’t match exactly with what we see today, but it’s in the ballpark..
 But who was Ed Logue?
 You’ve probably heard of Louis Kahn, designer of Four Freedoms Park.
-And maybe Phillip Johnson’s masterplan that’s still in place.
-But Ed Logue hired both, and he’s the guy who renamed Welfare Island after FDR.
+And maybe Philip Johnson’s masterplan, the one that steers Roosevelt Island’s development.
+Ed Logue hired both, and he’s the guy who renamed Welfare Island after FDR.

 A new book by Harvard professor Lizabeth Cohen about Logue sees Roosevelt Island as his Utopia.
 In a recent visit, reported in the Commercial Observer, Cohen considers how he’d feel about what became of it.

-Edward Logue tackled Roosevelt Island after Robert Moses failed twice at developing the two mile slice of Manhattan schist.
+Edward Logue tackled developing Roosevelt Island after Robert Moses failed twice.
 He had big ideas.

-Hired by Gov. Nelson Rockefeller to lead the Urban Development Corp., Logue set his mind on social integration statewide.
-He failed with most of it, especially the hated Nine Towns plan for integrating Westchester County, but Roosevelt Island stands as his finest achievement.
+Hired by Gov. Nelson Rockefeller to lead the Urban Development Corp., Logue aimed for social integration statewide.
+He failed with most of it, especially the hated Nine Towns plan for integrating Westchester County.
+Roosevelt Island stands as his finest achievement.

-Logue came to New York after rebuilding Hartford’s city center — now considered an ambitious failure.
-And his vision for Boston replaced decrepit Scollay Square with Faneuil Hall, Quincy Market and a government center.
+Logue came to New York after rebuilding Hartford’s city center, a project now considered an ambitious failure.
+And after his vision for Boston replaced decrepit Scollay Square with Faneuil Hall, Quincy Market and a government center.

 Boston was a mixed bag.
 Everyone loves Faneuil Hall and Quincy Market, but the government center not so much.
 It’s overreach on a mammoth scale.